Exemption based on VAT

 To benefit from the exemption from VAT in France, the company must be in one of the following situations:

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000.
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €55,000.
+• The turnover of the current calendar year (N) is less than or equal to €55,000 (threshold increased of the VAT-based exemption)

 For non-regulated activities

-- The turnover of the previous calendar year (N-1) is less than or equal to €35,000.
+• The turnover of the previous calendar year (N-1) is less than or equal to €35,000 (VAT-based exemption threshold)

-- Your current calendar year (N) revenue is less than or equal to €38,500.
+• Your current calendar year (N) revenue is less than or equal to €38,500 (threshold increased of the exemption on the basis of VAT

 Example :

-The company’s pro rata turnover is less than €35,000Thus, it can benefit from the exemption based on VAT in 2025.
+The company’s turnover calculated on a pro rata basis is less than €35,000.
+The company can therefore continue to benefit from the VAT exemption in 2026.

 Author of a work of the mind or performer (and his successors in title)